Services

 Channel and Touchpoint Mapping

-Which physical and digital touchpoints professionals use at each stage: technical advisors, wholesaler showrooms, BIM platforms, online configurators, trade fairs.
-Where they create friction, such as slow quotes, poor documentation, or inconsistent online pricing, and how digital adoption differs by audience.
+Which physical and digital touchpoints professionals use at each stage, where they create friction (slow quotes, poor documentation, inconsistent pricing), and how digital adoption differs by audience.

 4